 - How to select data in a database with SQL.

 - How to create a table in database with SQL.

-- How to combine the data from different tables (join data) in SQL.
+- Ways to combine the data from different tables (join data) in SQL.

 While I typically don’t love the W3Schools site, I can recommend their SQL tutorial because it gives you an opportunity to practice writing and running SQL queries in the browser.
 Give it a try!

-If you want to know how business decisions are made and what moves the world, you have to look at the data.
+To know how business decisions are made and what moves the world, look at the data.
 Data leads to evidence, which leads to insights, which help drive better business outcomes.
 Understanding SQL is a key aspect of today’s data-centric world, so it’s important to be part of it.